uttamds/YIT/Flask/User_login.md

-# User Login
+📂 You started by setting up your Flask project structure.

+app.py to run the app.

+templates/ folder with HTML files (index.html, user.html, yit.html).

+static/ folder with an images/ subfolder to hold things like sample.jpg.

+🖥️ Next, you wanted to demo authentication.

+We added a simple login / logout system using Flask sessions.

+Created a login.html page for users to enter credentials.

+Updated index.html to greet the logged-in user and show a logout option.

+🔑 For testing purposes:

+Username is set to admin.

+Password is set to 1234.

+💾 How it works:

-When a user logs in, their username is stored in a Flask session.
+When a user logs in, their info is stored in a Flask session (server-side).

-A session in Flask is server-side storage (on your machine where Flask runs).

-To make this work, Flask uses a secret key to cryptographically sign the session cookie.

-The browser only gets a session cookie (a small identifier), not the actual username/password.
+The browser just keeps a signed session cookie.

-Flask then uses that cookie to match the request with session data stored on the server.
+Logging out clears the session.